zhutoutoutousan/A-study-note-as-a-beginner/Art-media-and-Hospitality/_log-A/log_A-audio-art.md

 # Why bother
 - This goes unanimous, it can bring you peace, and the last bit of sense of home
+- Only store those songs that you truly love resonnate with and track your training progress, especially classics you want to practice, you don't want to play those songs that doesn't resonnate with yourself
+- Life is too short to be spent on some music that you don't like

 # Italian Artistic Songs
 - G. Donizetti